 Of the 39 markers and 52 erasers tested, no markers passed inspection and only two erasers were found to be clear of ATP.
 While the 175-item cleaning checklist for this hospital is now a 177-item checklist, the importance and danger of viral or bacterial transfer on small and large items in the patient care environment cannot not be underestimated.

 The lead author on the study, and director of epidemiology and infection prevention at the Pennsylvania hospital, Ericka Kalp noted, “Although they are just small writing instruments, both the markers and erasers tested at 40 times the threshold.
 Because these are a main communication tool for nurses, cleaning them properly is of great significance to improving infection prevention.”

 Exposure to an HAI is a risk at any level of medical treatment.
 For vulnerable, ill or injured patients, an HAI can have devastating or fatal consequences.
 In addition to in-room exposure, HAIs can occur due to poorly designed or improperly sterilized medical equipment or other practices.
 If seriously injured through a hospital acquired infection, speak with an attorney experienced with medical negligence and standards of care for HAI prevention.

 Aggressive Medical Malpractice Lawyers In Washington, D.C.
 And Baltimore, Maryland

-With more than three decades successful experience, the legal team at Schochor and Staton, P.A. aggressively protects the rights of injured clients and fights to achieve top compensation on your behalf.
+With more than three decades successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects the rights of injured clients and fights to achieve top compensation on your behalf.
 Contact us today to schedule a free consultation.